zyang1580/PDA/README.md

 # PDA
 This is an implemention for our SIGIR 2021 paper "Causal Intervention for Leveraging Popularity Bias in Recommendation" based on tensorflow.

+This work was completed when Yang Zhang was an intern at [WeChat, Tencent](https://weixin.qq.com/).

 ## Requirements
 + tensorflow == 1.14